Dreaming381/Latios-Framework-Documentation/Core/README.md

 This is a wrapper around a `DynamicBuffer` that provides hashmap-like functionality.
 Unlike other implementations, this implementation can correctly handle serialization of Entity and blob asset references.
+Although explicit API calls must be made if a key’s hashcode changes before and after serialization.

 ### Baking Interface Methods